mein-lee/jekflix-template/_posts/2022-03-03-personalization.md

 The second step was to pick the best model.
 Between Random Forest and Logistic Regression, Random Forest reported a 90% accuracy, and better precision, recall, and F1 score on the testing set.
 For future projects, I would like to experiment with an ensemble of different models and see how much better the ensemble method would perform.

-The table below shows the discount assigned to each customer, the method of outreach (app or email notifications), and the chance of engaging with the discount.
+The table below shows the discount assigned to each customer, the method of outreach (app or email notifications), and the chance of that customer engaging with the discount.

 ![Discount Predictions](/assets/img/uploads/discount_pred.jpg "Discount Predictions")